Blockbuster snowstorm on tap for Denver, Cheyenne with blizzard conditions possible

-Already, the National Weather Service forecast office in Denver is predicting that between one to three feet of snow is likely to fall across the region, with the highest amounts falling in the foothills as winds blowing from east to west allow air to be lifted up and over the mountains.
+Already, the National Weather Service forecast office in Denver is predicting that between 1 to 3 feet of snow is likely to fall across the region, with the highest amounts falling in the foothills as winds blowing from east to west allow air to be lifted up and over the mountains.

 This has the effect of increasing precipitation rates in a process known as orographic lift, with computer models suggesting snow totals of greater than 50 inches potentially falling in higher elevations such as Golden, Colo.